grupo-avispa/dsr_ros/dsr_agents/README.md

 ### tf_agent

-Agent that publishes the transformation tree as nodes in the DSR.
+Agent that publishes the transformations tree as RT nodes in the DSR.
+This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.
+The frame `base_link` is replaced by the `robot` frame in the DSR and the frame `map` is replaced by the `world` frame in the DSR.

 #### Subscribed Topics